The lazy woman’s way of drying Kale for the winter

 You can also make Kale chips in the oven.

-What’s your favorite way to serve the superfood – Kale?
+What’s your favourite way to serve the superfood – Kale?